 In 1972 Msgr.
 McDonald was appointed Bishop of Little Rock, Arkansas.
 Rev. J. Kevin Boland succeeded him.
 Father Boland served as pastor until 1983, when he was transferred to St. Anne’s Church in Columbus, Georgia.
 He was succeeded by Rev. William F. Simmons, who served as pastor until 1988, when he was transferred to the Cathedral of St. John the Baptist in Savannah.
 Father William O. O’Neill, was his successor serving from 1988 until 1996.
 Father Jeremiah J. McCarthy, J.C.L was his successor until 2013.

 On April 18, 1995, Father J. Kevin Boland, the 9th pastor of Blessed Sacrament Church, was installed as the 13th Bishop of the Diocese of Savannah.
 On July 26, 2011 his resignation was accepted by Pope Benedict XVI, and Gregory John Hartmayer, O.F.M.
 Conv. was installed the 14th Bishop of the Diocese of Savannah, on October 18, 2011.

-Father Brett Brannen, was assigned to Blessed Sacrament in June of 2013, and currently serves as our Pastor, and he is also overseeing the management of our Parish and of the Seeds of Change Campaign.
+Father Brett Brannen, has been assigned to Blessed Sacrament since June of 2013, and currently serves as our Pastor.
+Fr.
+Brannen is also overseeing the management of our Parish as well as management of the Seeds of Change Campaign.